Clavicle Fracture Open Reduction and Internal Fixation

 - The pieces of your clavicle are significantly out of alignment

-- Your clavicle broke through the skin
+- Your clavicle broke through the skin, or looks like it may break through

 - Your clavicle broke into several pieces

 In these cases, ORIF can position your bones back into their correct alignment.
 This greatly increases the chance that your bone will heal correctly.
 In some cases, you might opt not to have ORIF even if your clavicle is significantly out of alignment.
 That's because the bone often heals correctly on its own.
 Your provider can talk with you about the risks and benefits of ORIF.
-Or he or she can discuss other, more conservative treatments for your situation.
+Or they can discuss other, more conservative treatments for your situation.

 How do I get ready for a clavicle fracture open reduction and internal fixation?